fcabissi/useful-stuff/python-for-wsl2.md

 1. Launch Windows Terminal, and click on the &or;, and navigate to Settings.

-2. In the "profiles" xectionm there should be a list with a few ids underneath, for example, "Windows PowerShell", "Command Prompt", etc. Scroll down to the profile with a "name" containing Ubuntu.
+2. In the "profiles" section there should be a list with a few ids underneath, for example, "Windows PowerShell", "Command Prompt", etc. Scroll down to the profile with a "name" containing Ubuntu.

 3. Add another key by placing a comma at the end of the "source" line, and entering another line containing:
 ```